Mastercard/connect-components-web-sdk/CC-SDK-WEB-DOCS.md

 ##### MFA Challenges Types
 There are four types of MFA challenges that can be returned.
 ###### 1. `TFA_TEXT`
-A `TFA_TEXT` challenge type will present a prompt and asingle input box to the customer.
+A `TFA_TEXT` challenge type will present a prompt and a single input box to the customer.
 These are commonly used for One-Time Passwords or challenge questions.
 ###### 2. `TFA_CHOICE`
 A `TFA_CHOICE` challenege type will have a question and a multiple choice answer selection.
 ###### 3. `TFA_MULTI`